-For the purpose of our study, the assumption of a tight relationship between landings and abundance is not necessary.
-The objective is to understand what drives landings variability, whether it is due to biomass or catchability variation.
-That said, Indian oil sardine landings are often assumed to reflect the total abundance for reasons specific to the species and the fishery (cf. Kripa et al., 2018).
-Historically, the fishery was artisanal: small boats with small motors, no refrigeration, and limited to the near shore.
-The ring seine was introduced in the 1980s, but widespread mechanization of the fleet is a very recent development.
-Fishers with small boats have limited ability to target the stock, at least not to the degree that landings remain constant as a stock declines.
-That pattern can be observed in a large, mobile, highly mechanized fleet.
-The fishery is unregulated, except for a brief closure during the monsoon months, thus the landings are not being affected by area closures and catch limits.
-Finally, the fishery is dispersed along the entire coastline rather than being focused from a few large ports.
-Again, for our objectives, it is not necessary that landings be a tight index of biomass, but there are many reasons to assume that this relationship is strong.
+As this study was conducted to understand drivers of landing variability, the assumption of a close relationship between landings and abundance was not required.
+However, Indian oil sardine landings are often assumed to reflect total abundance for species- and fishery-specific reasons (cf. Kripa et al., 2018).
+The ring seine was introduced in this fishery in the 1980s, but widespread mechanization of the fleet is a very recent development.
+Fishers with small boats have limited ability to target stock, at least not to the degree that landings remain constant as stock declines, as seen with a large, mobile, highly mechanized fleet.
+As the fishery is unregulated, except for brief closure during the monsoon months, landings are not affected by area closures or catch limits.
+Finally, the fishery is dispersed along the entire coastline, rather than being focused from a few large ports.
+Thus, landings need not be a tight index of biomass, but this relationship can be assumed to be strong for many reasons.

-Unfortunately historical biomass estimates are not possible for the Indian oil sardine.
-Length- or age-structured models (e.g. virtual population analysis) which produce biomass estimates are not possible due to the lack of effort and catch-at-age information for the fishery.
-The available long-term effort data are indirect (boat composition of the fishery at multi-year intervals) and estimates of number of trips or hours fishing are only available in a few recent years, and the data available are approximate given the vessel diversity of the fishery and sampling constraints.
-Nonetheless the number and size of boats involved in the fishery has been increasing.
-Oil sardines are caught primarily by ring seines, which were introduced in the early 1980s.
-Ring seines of different sizes are used on both traditional small boats and on large mechanized ships (Das & Edwin, 2018).
-Since 1985, the ring seine fishery has expanded steadily in terms of horsepower, size of boats, and length of nets.
-There are concerns that over-fishing is a factor in the most recent oil sardine declines after 2015 (Kripa et al., 2018).
-Steadily increasing effort is assumed to have increased the landings, at least prior to 2015.
-Our base catch model, an auto-regressive model, will capture smooth landings trends due to increased effort (or multi-year changes in biomass).
+Estimation of the Indian oil sardine’s historical biomass is not possible.
+Length- and age-structured models (e.g., for virtual population analyses) that produce biomass estimates cannot be constructed due to the lack of effort and catch-at-age information for the fishery.
+The available long-term effort data are indirect (i.e., fishery boat composition at multiyear intervals), and estimates of the numbers of trips and hours fishing are available for only a few recent years, and are approximate due to the diversity of fishery vessels and to sampling constraints.
+Nonetheless, the number and size of boats involved in the fishery have been increasing.
+Oil sardines are caught primarily by ring seines, different sizes of which are used on traditional small boats and large mechanized ships (Das & Edwin, 2018).
+Since 1985, the ring seine fishery has expanded steadily in terms of horsepower, boat size, and net length.
+Concern about overfishing has been spurred by recent (post-2015) oil sardine declines (Kripa et al., 2018).
+Steadily increasing effort is assumed to have increased landings, at least prior to 2015.
+We thus used an autoregressive base catch model to capture smooth landing trends due to increased effort (or multiyear changes in biomass).

-Study area
+1.2 Study area